-The POTUS protested when they hoisted him in, but Buckminster and the president’s newly assigned personal nurse, Emma Baum, hoisted him nevertheless onto his wheeled throne, being careful not to disturb the intravenous lines and other monitoring equipment connected to his veins and skin.
-The POTUS put on a brave and pleasant face as he wheeled out of the Fletcher Memorial infirmary by joystick control and into the main hall where a throng of press corps reporters and videographers were waiting and shouting: “Mr. President!
+The POTUS protested when they hoisted him in, but Buckminster and the president’s newly assigned personal nurse, Emma Baum, hoisted him onto his wheeled throne, nevertheless, being careful not to disturb the intravenous lines and other monitoring equipment connected to his veins and skin.
+The POTUS put on a brave and pleasant face as he wheeled out of the Fletcher Memorial infirmary by joystick control, and into the main hall where a throng of press corps reporters and videographers were waiting and shouting: “Mr. President!
+Mr. President!
 Mr. President!”

 Manfred did not give a speech.
-He said only, “God bless America,” and “but for the grace of God go I,” and “your thoughts and prayers are appreciated.”
-He gave a thumbs up as they loaded him into a black bulletproof golf cart emblazoned with the presidential seal with presidential flags mounted on the front fenders.
-The bullet-proof, executive golf carts were constructed by a defense contractor named Hegel-Strauss at a cost of sixty million dollars a-piece.
-A procession of 18 Hegel-Strauss, bullet-proof golf carts whizzed off in procession into a white-tiled tunnel, led and trailed by a motorcade of SuperBunker security personnel riding two-wheeled mopeds with red and blue flashers known by their trademark name as “mo-mos.”
-Mo-mos were not built by a defense contractor, per se, but by a firm headquartered in the district of the Speaker of the House.
+He said only, “God bless America,” and “but for the grace of God go I,” and “your thoughts and prayers are greatly appreciated.”
+He gave a thumbs up as they loaded him into a black, bulletproof golf cart, also emblazoned with the presidential seal and decorated with presidential flags mounted on the front fenders.
+The U.S. federal government contracted for the construction and maintenance of the bullet-proof, executive golf carts with a defense contractor named Hegel-Strauss.
+Each one cost sixty seven million dollars.
+A procession of eighteen black, Hegel-Strauss, bullet-proof, executive golf carts whizzed off in procession into a white-tiled tunnel, led and trailed by a motorcade of SuperBunker security personnel riding two-wheeled mopeds with red and blue flashers known by their trademark name as “Mo-Mos.”
+Mo-Mos were not built by a defense contractor, per se, but by a firm coincidentally headquartered in the district of the Speaker of the House.

 The procession snaked along the gently arcing motorway for three quarters of a mile until they reached the monorail station.
-From there, the POTUS and his entourage boarded a sleek, silver monorail car with tinted glass, bulletproof windows and plush leather seats— hand-stitched by laborers in Arkansas, each of whom was working at their day jobs on the surface and feeling greatly distressed by the possibility of being vaporized by Sino-Russian nukes.
+From there, the POTUS and his entourage boarded a sleek, silver monorail car with tinted glass, bulletproof windows, and plush leather seats— hand-stitched by part time laborers in Arkansas, each of whom was working at their day jobs on the surface at that very moment, and feeling greatly distressed by the possibility of being vaporized by Sino-Russian nukes.

 Secret service agents in black suits and black sunglasses and fade haircuts and constipated looks were posted on the platform of the station.
-They whispered codes into their lapels.
-The presidential entourage boarded and the monorail car doors slid shut and the train launched into the dark, cavernous tube.
-It accelerated to maximum velocity, whisking through the tunnel reaching speeds of over one hundred miles per hour.
+They whispered secret codewords into their lapels.
+The presidential entourage boarded and the monorail car doors slid shut and the train launched into the cavernous tunnel.
+It accelerated to maximum velocity, whisking through the tube reaching speeds of over one hundred miles per hour.
 Orange marker lights embedded in the walls streaked past in the windows like tracer bullets in the night.
-But within a minute, they were decelerating out of the dark tunnel into a massive open chamber filled with building facades and wide walkways lined with plastic ficus trees beneath a canvas sky backlit in pastel blue.
-The monorail stopped at the platform of Section N Depot C. The depot and the adjacent Hotel Americana were crafted in the art deco style and brightly illuminated in floodlights.
-A new squad of secret service agents in black suits and black sunglasses and fade haircuts and constipated looks scrambled into position and whispered into their lapels.
+But within a minute, they were decelerating out of the darkness into a massive, open chamber filled with building facades and wide walkways lined with plastic ficus trees beneath a canvas sky backlit in pastel blue.
+The monorail stopped at the platform of Section N Depot C. The depot and the adjacent Hotel Americana were crafted in the art deco style and brightly illuminated with lighting that evoked neon.
+A new squad of secret service agents in black suits and black sunglasses and fade haircuts and constipated looks scrambled into position and whispered codewords into their lapels.
 The doors of the train slid open and the president was wheeled out onto a long red carpet.
-Another throng of press corps reporters, lying in ambush, sprung out from behind the dolphin fountains and the faux palm trees to capture the president’s arrival for posterity.
+Another throng of press corps, lying in ambush, sprung out from behind the dolphin fountains and the faux palm trees to capture the president’s arrival for posterity.
 “Mr. President!”
 “Mr. President!”
 “Mr. President!” they shouted, but he just smiled and waved.
 Chair Force One paused when it reached the front doors of the hotel, beneath a red awning—which was a purely non-functional design element as they were nearly a half mile underground and no rain-simulation lines had been installed at this particular location.
-The POTUS, seated on his wheeled throne, saluted the marine posted at the door with such crispness that he nearly tore his intravenous line loose from the vein in his hand.
+The POTUS, seated on his wheeled throne, saluted the marine posted at the door with such crispness that he nearly tore his intravenous line loose from the greenish vein in the back of his hand.
 The flashes of the press cameras went off like silent firecrackers on Chinese New Year.
 “Mr. President!
 Mr. President!
 Mr. President!”
 But he still did not speak.
-Nurse Baum guided his throne through the doors via supplemental joystick control and the presidential phalanx was swallowed up by the vertical spires and radiating patterns of the hotel facade.
+Nurse Baum guided his rolling throne through the doors via supplemental joystick control and the presidential phalanx was swallowed up by the vertical spires and radiating patterns of the hotel facade.

 They wheeled the POTUS through the lobby, past the gawking staff, around a koi lagoon and miniature tropical garden, past the doors to the entertainment and convention halls, and into an elevator.
 Only Buckminster, Haberdash, and Nurse Baum, and two secret service agents, entered the elevator with the president.
-Buckminster presented his cornea for security scan and, after the ping of approval and clearance, he pressed the button labeled “62.”
-The elevator descended at about a third of freefall velocity, causing some vertigo like one feels when riding in a roller coaster and it begins to accelerate downwards from its crest.
+Buckminster presented his cornea for security scan.
+After the ping of approval and clearance, he pressed the button labeled “62.”
+The elevator descended at about a third of freefall velocity, causing some vertigo like one feels when riding in a roller coaster and it begins to accelerate downwards from a crest.
 After a few moments it came to a stop and the doors opened.
 They were greeted by two more secret service agents who escorted them past another dolphin fountain and down to the end of a corridor carpeted in minimalist Mondrian motiffs.
-They stopped before two ornate, double doors finished in gold leaf and the agent standing guard there opened them.
+They stopped before two ornate double doors, finished in gold leaf, and waited for the agent standing guard there to open them.
 Chair Force One rolled in.